CSR Goals for Senju Metal Industry Co., Ltd.

 2. Pollution Prevention and Effective Use of Resources

-• ・By continually improving the efficiency of production processes and recycling of reusable materials, the Company strives to reduce waste by efficient use of resources that minimize or eliminate environmental pollution.
+• ・By continually improving production processes and promoting reduce, reuse, and recycle, the Company strives to make effective use of resources and reduce waste, and aims to prevent resource waste and environmental pollution.

 3. Hazardous Substances

-• ・Confirm that all hazardous wastes are appropriately collected, transported, and disposed of, and the records are maintained in the Waste Management Data Sheet.
+• ・All hazardous wastes are properly collected, transported, and disposed of, and are logged in the Waste Management Data Sheet to be retained.

 4. Waste

-• ・Confirm that all wastes are appropriately collected, transported, and disposed of, and the records are maintained in the Waste Management Data Sheet.
+• ・All hazardous wastes are properly collected, transported, and disposed of, and are logged in the Waste Management Data Sheet to be retained.

-• ・Specially controlled waste shall be responsibly managed from discharge to disposal according to the laws and regulations.
+• ・Specially controlled waste will be responsibly managed from discharge to disposal in accordance with the applicable laws and regulations.

-• ・Ozone-depleting substances will be managed appropriately in accordance with the Montreal Protocol and applicable regulations.
+• ・Ozone-depleting substances will be managed in accordance with the Montreal Protocol and applicable regulations.

 6. Restrictions on Substances Used